-This much-loved cat breed has sparked many debates in recent years, as to whether these majestic felines should be indoor or outdoor cats.
+This much-loved cat breed has sparked many debates in recent years.
+So let’s settle the debate!
+Are Maine Coons indoor or outdoor cats?

-Maine Coons used to be wild outdoor cats.
-However, they are now domesticated and live alongside their human families.
-Whether or not your Maine Coon cat is allowed outside will depend on several factors:
+Ultimately, whether or not your Maine Coon cat is allowed outside will depend on several factors, including:

 - Terms of breeder contract